Attention-Guided Multi-scale Interaction Network for Face Super-Resolution: Experiments

 \subsubsection{Study of LGFI}

 LGFI is proposed to extract local features and global relationships of images, which represents a new attempt to interact with local and global information.
 To verify the reasonableness of our design of LGFI, as shown in Table~\ref{Effects of LGFIM}, we design four ablation models.
 The first model removes the SA, labeled “LGFI w/o SA”.
 The second model removes RDFE, labeled as “LGFI w/o RDFE”.
 The third model removes SKAF, labeled as “LGFI w/o SKAF”.
 We have the following observations: (a) Introducing SA and RDFE alone can improve model performance.
-This is because the above two modules can capture local and global features to promote facial feature reconstruction, including facial details and overall contours; (b) Model performance has been significantly increased by introducing the SKAF to capture the relationship between local and global facial features.
+This is because the above two modules can capture local and global features to promote facial feature reconstruction, including facial details and overall contours. (b) Model performance has been significantly increased by introducing the SKAF to capture the relationship between local and global facial features.
 This is because our SKAF can promote interaction between our SA and RDFE, integrating richer information and providing supplementary information for the final FSR.

 Furthermore, we provide a visual comparison in Fig.~\ref{compare_lgfi}, illustrating the impact of removing certain components from LGFI.
 The reconstructed images exhibit noticeable blurring or artifacts, highlighting the importance of these components.
 Additionally, Fig.~\ref{heatmap_lgfi} presents heatmap visualizations of the outputs from different components within LGFI, with their corresponding locations in the network indicated in Fig.~\ref{Network structure}.
 Specifically, SKAF effectively integrates the global contours captured by SA with the regional features extracted by RDEF.
 This integration enables the model to focus more on essential facial structures and components while reducing emphasis on less critical details, such as hair.
+In addition, we quantitatively evaluate the computational efficiency of each module by comparing inference latency and parameter counts in Table~\ref{Effects of LGFIM}, where the RDEF module has the greatest impact on both inference time and parameter counts.
+This is attributed to its multi-branch fusion strategy and deep refinement operations, which introduce additional computational complexity.
+However, RDEF delivers substantial performance improvements, which is overall worthwhile.